erf/mu_state/README.md

 ## Overview

-`mu_state` provides a lightweight alternative to Bloc/Cubit using Flutter's built-in `ValueNotifier` and `InheritedWidget`.
+`mu_state` provides a lightweight alternative to Bloc/Cubit using Flutter's built-in `ValueNotifier`, `ValueListenableBuilder` and `InheritedWidget`.
 It follows the same patterns you know from Bloc but with zero dependencies and minimal boilerplate.

 **Key concepts:**